-This section describes how to get a secure connection to a remote
+This section describes how to get an encrypted connection to a

-MySQL server with SSH.
-The original information was provided by
+remote MySQL server with SSH.
+The original information was

 Install an SSH client on your Windows machine.
 For a comparison of SSH clients, see http://en.wikipedia.org/wiki/Comparison_of_SSH_clients.